sonali091023/90DaysOfDevOps/2026/day-84/day-84-gitops-argocd.md

 Step 6: Install the ArgoCD CLI (Ubuntu/Linux):

--->Download ArgoCD CLI: curl -sSL -o argocd https://github.com/argoproj/argo-cd/releases/latest/download/argocd-linux-amd64
+-->Download ArgoCD CLI: curl -sSL -o argocd https://github.com/argoproj/argo-cd/releases/latest/download/argocd-linux-amd64 OR

+-->use following command: curl -L -o argocd https://github.com/argoproj/argo-cd/releases/latest/download/argocd-linux-amd64

 **Note:** If in case Already any dir or file is exists with name argocd then either rename the file or remove the old one and download new one.